svenssonjoel/lispBM/README.md

 4. Compiles for, and runs on linux-x86 (builds 32bit library, runs on 32/64 bit).
 5. Compiles for, and runs on Zynq 7000.

+## In progress
+1. a new evaluator that allows tail-recursive programs to execute in constant space.

 ## Short term TODOs
+1. Clean up a bit.
-1. Write more tests.
+2. Write more tests.
-2. Test the Zynq build more.
+3. Test the Zynq build more.
-3. Document code.
+4. Document code.
-4. Implement the boxed types (float, int32, uint32, Vector, String etc)
+5. Implement the boxed types (float, int32, uint32, Vector, String etc).
-5. Implement some looping structure (since recursion is very limited)
+6. Implement some looping structure (since recursion is very limited).
+   Maybe not so limited anymore.
+Built in loops could be added for speed though..
-6. Be much more stringent on checking of error conditions etc.
+7. Be much more stringent on checking of error conditions etc.

-## Long term TODOs
-1. Fix problem 1 (below) in one of the many ways possible.

-## Problems
-1. Stack overflows when doing deep recursion, due to nature of the evaluator.
-No deep recursion supported.

 ## Compile for linux
 1. Build the library: `make`